-And you can also make fresh breadcrumbs without a food processor.
+- And you can also make fresh breadcrumbs without a food processor.

-Once the bread is frozen, grate the slices on the grater.
+- Once the bread is frozen, grate the slices on the grater.

 How to make Italian breadcrumbs at home?

-- You could either use a ready Italian herb mixture and just add salt, pepper and maybe some onion and garlic powder.
+- You could either use a ready Italian herb mixture or just add salt, pepper, and maybe some onion and garlic powder.

-How to store breadcrumbs?
+How to store?

-Dried homemade breadcrumbs will keep for several weeks at room temperature, stored in an airtight container.
+- Dried homemade breadcrumbs will keep for several weeks at room temperature, stored in an airtight container.

-- stale bread (mixed bread: rye, whole wheat, white flour or white bread)
+- stale bread mixed bread: rye, whole wheat, white flour or white bread

-- 1-2 days old bread (mixed bread: rye, whole wheat, white flour or white bread or as required by the recipe)
+- 1-2 days old bread mixed bread: rye, whole wheat, white flour or white bread or as required by the recipe

 - 1 cup dried breadcrumbs or 1 ½ to 2 cups fresh breadcrumbs